WPP-Public/akqa-nz-silverstripe-hashpath/README.md

 /themes/my-theme/css/style.vpOQ8F6ybteKQQYND5dzZQ.css
 ```

+The latest version is only compatible with SilverStripe `4`.

 For a SilverStripe `3` compatible version see branch `2.1`.

 For a SilverStripe `2.4` compatible version see branch `1.1`.